Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Black-Scholes Schr odinger Equation

-A post-selection process which keeps only the outcomes with the ancillary qubit in the state $\ket{0_E}$ allows us to simulate the operator $\hat{O}(t)$ in a quantum computer, and in consequence, the whole Hamiltonian dynamics.
-We provide the details of the state preparation and post-selection process in section \ref{VE}.
+If we apply a post-selection technique filtering the outcomes with the ancillary qubit in the state $\ket{0_E}$, we can simulate the propagator $\hat{O}(\tau)$ into a quantum computer, and in consequence, the whole Black-Scholes Hamiltonian dynamics.
+We provide the details of the state preparation and post-selection process in Section \ref{VE}.

+Note that this methodology based on the \textit{unitary dilation} only introduces an additional qubit as an extra computational resource, so we consider it does not increase the complexity class of the non-Hermitian Hamiltonian simulation problem.

-\section{Digitization of the space}
+\subsection{Digitization of the space}